How to position yourself for promotion

 4. Build positive relationships.
 Relationships are everything when it comes to stepping into the next phase of your career.
 Taking time out to meet up with key people, either within your organisation or externally, is a critical step towards positioning for your next promotion.
 Who do you know who could assist you to secure your next position?
 Do they know what your career ambitions actually are??

 5. Balance short term and long term thinking.
 Too often I see smart, successful women get caught up in the day to day actions and forgetting to flex their long term, strategic muscle.
 It is important you keep an eye on the organisation’s top priorities and longer term goals and make sure you are seen to be contributing to the achievement of those goals.

 6. Develop your executive presence.
 To be considered for an executive position, you must be seen as an executive.
 The way you show up around the office, in meetings, in the tea room matters.
 This might mean giving your wardrobe an overhaul, dropping the desire to gossip and learning how to work smarter not harder so you appear calm and in control of your workload.

 7. Be intentional and stay focused.
 It is time to get strategic and focused on what you want.
 Yes… it may even be time to create a plan.
 Get clear on what actions you will take and what changes you will implement to fast track your way to positioning yourself for promotion.

 Need to do some work to position yourself for your next promotion?

-Check out The Leadership Connection, an exclusive 6-month results focused group program designed for smart professional women.
+Check out The Leadership Connection, an exclusive results focused program and community, designed for smart professional women.